sandialabs/slycat/docs/setup-server.rst

 that we use to build the Slycat Docker image - thus they're an always-up-to-date and unambiguous specification of how to build a Slycat server.
-Even if you don't use Docker, the Dockerfiles are easy to understand and adapt to your own processes.
+Even if you don't use Docker, the Dockerfiles are easy to understand and adapt to your own workflow and platform.

 You will find our Dockerfiles in a set of directories located in the `docker` directory within the Slycat repo:

   https://github.com/sandialabs/slycat/tree/master/docker

-There, you will find four subdirectories - `supervisord`, `sshd`, and `slycat`
+There, you will find four subdirectories - `supervisord`, `sshd`, `slycat`, and `slycat-dev`
 - which are used to build four Docker images.
 Each image builds on the previous, adding new functionality: